fastapi/fastapi/docs/tutorial/body.md

 ## Declare it as a parameter

-To add it to your path operation, declare it the same way you declared path and query parameters:
+To add it to your *path operation*, declare it the same way you declared path and query parameters:

 ```Python hl_lines="16"
 {!./src/body/tutorial001.py!}